mikelangelo1/hackbio-internship/stage-2.md

-**5.0 Future Directions**

-1. Perform molecular dynamics simulations to assess the stability of the predicted structure.
-2. Analyze known mutation sites within the context of this structural model.
-3. Use this model for *in silico* drug screening or protein-protein interaction studies.

 **References:**

 1. Brzovic PS, Rajagopal P, Hoyt DW, King MC, Klevit RE.
 Structure of a BRCA1-BARD1 heterodimeric RING-RING complex.
 Nat Struct Biol.
 2001 Oct;8(10):833-7. doi: 10.1038/nsb1001-833.
 PMID: 11573085.